- Overview Glyptodon Wall Art

 Accessible Paleontological Education in Family Spaces

-How Does the Glyptodon Enrich Discussions about Evolution?
+How Does the Glyptodon Enrich Discussions About Evolution?

 Pleistocene Megafauna: South American Ecological Context